 On a regular check-up with my doctor, I was tested and then diagnosed with something that threatened my very existence.
-I had lost many grandparents and my father so I knew what it was like to have life taken away and I’d even thought about my own passing, what I had never realized is that it might actually happen for real.
+I had lost many grandparents and my father so I knew what it was like to have life taken away and I’d even thought about my own passing, what I had never realised is that it might actually happen for real.

 I was diagnosed as HIV + some 7 years ago but decided not to start the antiretroviral medication straight away and to try to keep myself healthy by natural means.
 I felt strongly about staying off pharmaceutical drugs for as long as possible…as anyone that knows me this is somewhat of a paradox as I also knew how to party…and I did so for all of my 20’s…but after my diagnosis, I decided this was the start of a clean path and a long journey of healing.